The64bitdude/The64bitdude/README.md

 - 👀 I’m interested in coding
 - 🌱 I’m currently learning coding
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me get good

 <!---
 The64bitdude/The64bitdude is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.